 Backups: Specifying backups (also called substitutes) will add additional layers of certainty to your plan.
 Your initial choice may refuse the task, or be unable to act for other reasons, which is why it’s important to have a plan B.

 Choosing the right person for each role in your estate plans can be a challenging task.
-For tips on how to choose, read our article “The Most Important Roles For Estate Planning: Who To Choose?”
+Learn more about choosing the right person for each role.

 2. Allocate your estate